PiControl Solutions

 Advanced Process Control (APC) Improvements for Alcohol Processes

 Our DCS-based APC (advanced process control) technology works on all types of alcohol processes.
-For alcohol units, we ensured2 – 4 % increase in profits.
-There are other benefits from our DCS-based APC (advanced process control) technology, such as: smoother plant operation, automated loading and unloading and less work for the operators.
+For alcohol units, we ensure a 2-4% increase in profits.
+There are other benefits from our DCS-based APC (advanced process control) technology, such as smoother plant operation, automated loading and unloading, and less work for the operators.

-After all DCS work on advanced process control (APC) schemes is complete and all advanced process control (APC) parameters are calculated and optimized, PiControl Solutions LLC will over factory acceptance test (FAT) make sure that the advanced process control (APC) design is complete, correct and operable.
-After completion of process control (APC) control project, PiControl Solutions LLC will conduct dedicated process control training for alcohol company.
+After all DCS work on advanced process control (APC) schemes is complete and all advanced process control (APC) parameters are calculated and optimized, PiControl Solutions LLC will oversee the factory acceptance test (FAT) to ensure that the advanced process control (APC) design is complete, correct, and operable.
+After the completion of the process control (APC) project, PiControl Solutions LLC will conduct dedicated process control training for the alcohol company.

 Hot Slurry